Josh Berger, CBE (Chair)

 Pat Butler is a partner at the Resolution Group and an expert in corporate and business strategy, operations and performance improvement.

 Pete Czernin lived and worked in Los Angeles for nearly 10 years for a number of production companies and studios.
 He featured as “a talent to watch” in The Hollywood Reporter’s “Next Generation Executives” issue of 1999.
-In 2005 he partnered with Graham Broadbent and set up Blueprint Pictures, a London-based feature film production company which has produced seven feature films including: The Best Exotic Marigold Hotel (directed by John Madden); Seven Psychopaths (written and directed by Martin McDonagh); and the award-nominated In Bruges (also written and directed by Martin McDonagh).
-Pete is currently prepping to release Posh (directed by Lone Scherfig) and is in production with The Best Exotic Marigold Hotel 2 (directed John Madden).
+In 2005 he partnered with Graham Broadbent and set up Blueprint Pictures, a London-based feature film production company which has produced 12 feature films, including: The Best Exotic Marigold Hotel and its sequel (both directed by John Madden); In Bruges and Seven Psychopaths (both written and directed by Martin McDonagh); and the award-winning Three Billboards Outside Ebbing, Missouri (also written and directed by Martin McDonagh).

 Idris Elba, OBE